Let R Be The Region In The First Quadrant

 • y ≥ 0

 The feasible region is defined by the inequalities above, which form a polygon in the first quadrant.
-The vertices of this polygon are (0, 0), (0, 4), (1, 3), (2.5, 0), and the optimal solution can be found by evaluating the objective function at each vertex.
+Still, the vertices of this polygon are (0, 0), (0, 4), (1, 3), (2.
+5, 0), and the optimal solution can be found by evaluating the objective function at each vertex.

 Non-Linear Optimization

 Non-linear optimization involves optimizing a non-linear objective function subject to non-linear constraints.
-The feasible region can be any region in the first quadrant defined by non-linear inequalities.
+Now, the feasible region can be any region in the first quadrant defined by non-linear inequalities.
 Techniques such as gradient descent, Lagrange multipliers, and Kuhn-Tucker conditions are used to find the optimal solution within this region.

 Example: